Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Productized marketing is packaging services into bundles designed to solve specific problems for your clients.

 For example, imagine you’re a web development agency with non-productized services.
-When a client inquiries, you immediately set a discovery call to understand their requirements.
+When a client inquires, you immediately set a discovery call to understand their requirements.
 Then, you come up with an estimate and cost, and negotiations ensue.
 After several back and forths, you finally agree on a rate and scope, and contracts are signed.

 Now, imagine that you decided to productize your service and offer a web development package for digital startups.
 This package includes a website, a social media playbook, and a set of templates for social media posts.
 The price is also indicated on your website.